IMSDcrueoft/LoxFlux/README.md

   - `isObject`: Verifies if a value is an object.
   - `isArray`: Verifies if a value is an array.
   - `isArrayLike`: Verifies if a value is typedArray.
-  - `isString`: Verifies if a value is a string|stringBuilder.
+  - `isString`: Verifies if a value is a string.
+  - `isStringBuilder`: Verifies if a value is a stringBuilder.
   - `isNumber`: Verifies whether a value is a number.
   - `isBoolean`: Verifies whether a value is true|false.
   - `type`: Returns the string of item's subdivision type.